 Signing days and school activities followed one another, but the core of what he’s done has always been surrounded the motto of a “passion for writing".

-He has written twenty-eight books in the novella genre, with his works translated and published in five languages.
+He has written twenty-eight books in the novella genre, with his works translated and published in seven languages.
 “He who writes with his heart writes to the heart” he says and therefore he writes to 'fresh souls'.